 The President’s Cabinet in the Wider Administration

 Because the president has such a full schedule, it would be impossible for them to handle all business matters alone.
-They have a series of senior advisors to discuss matters in meetings and then carry out the hard work by dealing with other officials and visiting delegations.
+They have a series of senior advisors to discuss matters in meetings and carry out resulting tasks by dealing with other officials and visiting delegations.
 There is also a large Cabinet of ministers within the Executive Branch that can work on measures associated with their department.

 There are 15 of these executive branch agencies, with their own staff, that work to implement the measures brought forward by the administration.
-These executive departments are the Departments of State, Treasury, Defense, Attorney General, Interior, Agriculture, Commerce, Labor, Health and Human Services, Housing and Urban Development, Transportation, Energy, Education, Veterans Affairs, and Homeland Security.
+These executive departments are:

 The Three-Branch System of Federal Government